Mersen130/Quarantine_Assistant/README.md

 - Activity Recommendations (`/Activities/`)
 - Other miscs (Navbar, Sidebar etc.)

-## Login
+## Login (`/`)

-This page lets users to log in the app.
+This page lets users log in the app.
 There are 2 accounts you can login with for now:

 - Regular user
 <pre>userName: <b>user</b>, password: <b>user</b></pre></br>